Will Your Marriage Survive Menopause – Useful Insights

 How does menopause affect relationships?

-If the symptoms are severe, even if only half of those listed above manifests, it will be enough to strain the relationship.
-At least that’s what it sounds like to anyone outside the box.
-For a couple who has been through thick and thin with grown children, it’s just another day in the neighborhood.
+If the symptoms are severe, even if only half of those listed above manifest, it will be enough to strain the relationship.
+At least, that’s what it sounds like to anyone outside the box.

-How do you deal with a menopausal wife?
+How do you deal with a menopausal wife

 The same way you dealt with her when she was pregnant or moody.

-Natural menopause, as opposed to premature ones, come late in life.
+Natural menopause, as opposed to premature ones, comes late in life.
 Most couples would have been together for a long time before that happens.
 Their relationship would have been challenged hundreds of times before reaching that age.

 Looking at the symptoms of menopause, it may look like the couple is in for a toxic relationship.